February 7, 2019

 and put their trust in him.
 Psalm 40:1-3

 No one wants to wait.
-Nothing like waiting reminds us of our powerlessness to control a situation.
+There is nothing that reminds us of our powerlessness to control a situation like waiting does.
 And nothing like waiting reminds us of who is in control.
 Far from a passive approach, waiting on the Lord holds the source of our greatest possibilities.

 1. Why do we hate to wait?
 What is underneath our disdain for waiting on the Lord?